Virginia Tech® home

 4. safeguard the university's property and physical assets.

 The chief of police, or designee, is authorized by the Code of Virginia § 23.1-815 and § 15.2-1717.1 to ban individuals from all Virginia Tech property, a specific building, or area.
-Individuals who have received a Trespass/Ban from Campus notice have the right to appeal.
+Individuals who have received a Trespass/Ban from Campus notice have the right to appeal (see below for instructions).

 Persons may be banned from campus for a variety of reasons and the fact that someone is banned does not (by itself) mean that the university considers them to be a danger to the campus community.